Dearness allowance

 Dearness Allowance (DA) is a cost-of-living adjustment, an increase made to the basic pay of government officials and public sector workers’ employees.
-Public sector unit employees are also government employees, but not civil servants.
-Some private sector employees and civil servant, are pensioners in India.
+Public sector companies employees are also counted as public sector workers, but not civil servants.
+Some private sector employees, specially in large legacy companies also receive dearness allowance.

 Dearness Allowance is calculated as a percentage of an Indian citizen's basic salary to mitigate the impact of inflation on people.
 Indian citizens may receive a basic salary or pension that is then supplemented by a housing or a dearness allowance, or both.
 The guidelines that govern the Dearness Allowance vary according to where one lives.
 Dearness Allowance is a fully taxable allowance.

 The two types of Dearness Allowance are: